Benchmarking Zasper v/s JupyterLab (Jupyter Server)

 • RAM: 16GB

-Note: A typical IPython kernel consumes around 80 MB of RAM on avaerage.
+Note: A typical IPython kernel consumes around 80 MB of RAM on average.

 (RAM usage on M4 Mac mini)